Portland spy ring: Exposure and arrest

-On 2 January 1961 MI5 case officers decided—with the permission of the Admiralty—to watch the Portland spies for three more months, to see if Lonsdale was only dealing with Houghton, or if there were other spies he was handling.
+On 2 January 1961 MI5 case officers decided—with the permission of the Admiralty—to watch the Portland spies for three more months, to see if Lonsdale was only dealing with Houghton, or if he was handling other spies.
 Two days later the CIA informed them that Goleniewski was going to defect the following day.
 Realising that a senior Polish intelligence operative coming to the West would likely warn the Russians of the probable exposure of Houghton—and therefore the rest of the ring—MI5 decided to act at the next scheduled meeting, 7 January, but that they would closely monitor Lonsdale for any warnings from Moscow.

-That Saturday, Houghton and Gee travelled to London by train—MI5 watchers and Special Branch detectives following them throughout the journey.
+That Saturday, 7 January, Houghton and Gee travelled to London by train—MI5 watchers and Special Branch detectives following them throughout the journey.
 MI5 have no powers of arrest and need to work with the police—normally Special Branch—when arrests are needed.
 After some shopping, the pair went to the Old Vic theatre where they met Lonsdale.
 As soon as the three were together, the police and MI5 stepped in and arrested them.
-In the bag Gee had been carrying, police found copies of 4 confidential AUWE files and undeveloped film that was later found to contain 310 photographs of research on HMS Dreadnought and Admiralty orders.
+In Gee's bag, police found copies of 4 confidential AUWE files and undeveloped film that was later found to contain 310 photographs of research on HMS Dreadnought and Admiralty orders.
 Police and MI5 search teams entered the premises of Houghton, Gee and Lonsdale where they found further incriminating evidence, including miniature cameras, large amounts of money, cypher pads, material to make microdots and more classified information.

 The Krogers were arrested that evening.
 As they were preparing to leave the house to go into custody, Helen picked up her handbag and asked the police for permission to stoke the fire; suspicious, a police officer denied permission and took the handbag from her.
 It was later shown to hold communication in microdot form between Lonsdale and Moscow.
 Police and MI5 searchers took more than a week to fully search the house.
-Among the finds were New Zealand passports in the names of Helen and Peter Kroger, a tin of talcum powder, with hollow compartments, one of which held a microdot reader, a battery with a removable top, containing $6,000 and the radio transmitter concealed beneath the kitchen floor.
-Police found a match for the Krogers' fingerprints in the Scotland Yard's archives.
+Among the finds were New Zealand passports in the names of Helen and Peter Kroger, a tin of talcum powder, with hollow compartments, one of which held a microdot reader, a battery with a removable top, containing US$6,000, and the radio transmitter concealed beneath the kitchen floor.
+Police found a match for the Krogers' fingerprints in Scotland Yard's archives.
 They matched those sent over by the Federal Bureau of Investigation in 1958, identifying them as the wanted Soviet spies Lona and Morris Cohen.